The Andrew W. Mellon Fellowship of Scholars in Critical Bibliography

 We ask that you submit two letters of recommendation and a writing sample in English.
 If you feel that your strongest recommendation letter and writing sample must be in a foreign language, you may include them as a supplement to your application, but we cannot guarantee that our selection committee members will be able to give full consideration to materials that are not in English.

-You may apply if you will have completed your exams by 1 February 2014; we will consider your application provisional until we have received certification from your department that you have advanced to candidacy.
-If you will not complete your exams by that date, you are not eligible to apply at present; we hope to be able to select another cohort of fellows next year, if funding permits, and so we hope you will consider applying at that time.
+You may apply if you will have completed your exams by 1 February 2015; we will consider your application provisional until we have received certification from your department that you have advanced to candidacy.
+If you will not complete your exams by that date, you are not eligible to apply at present; this will be the final Mellon-funded cohort of the program, unfortunately, so there will not be another call for applications next year.
+If you are in need of financial assistance to attend RBS, we encourage you to consider applying to our scholarship programs next fall.

 - What are the restrictions on attachments submitted via Adobe EchoSign?

 Adobe EchoSign accepts a variety of document types as attachments, including PDF and Word (full list).
-The maximum size for each attachment is 5MB.
-If you need to submit a writing sample that cannot be reduced to under 5MB in size owing to the images that accompany it, please send us the writing sample via email, and then upload a memo to Adobe EchoSign in place of the writing sample.
+EchoSign's maximum capacity for all application attachments, taken together, is 5MB.
+If you encounter difficulties uploading your writing sample because of file capacity limits, please send us the writing sample via email, and then upload a brief memo to Adobe EchoSign in place of the writing sample.
 In the writing sample, please include your full name on the first page; in the memo, please include the date and subject line of the email, and the file name of the attachment you have sent.

 Twenty RBS-Mellon fellowships for 2013–2015 were awarded in March 2013.
 (Press release)